Skip to main content

 sun, no rain, no wind

-Conifers grow quickly and are generally less dense than hardwood tress, which makes their wood less durable, but this same quality makes them easier to work with and more environmentally-friendly.
-Softwoods are more prone to weather damage, but they are also better able to absorb weather-resistant finishes.
-It is commonly believed that softwoods are typically better suited to indoor environments, but many softwoods can be used outdoors so long as they are properly treated to resist moisture.
-Some notable examples of high-quality outdoor softwoods are CedarCypress, and Redwood.
+Conifers grow quickly and are generally less dense than hardwood trees, which makes their wood less durable, but this same quality makes softwood easier to work with and more environmentally-friendly.
+Softwood is more prone to weather damage, but it's better able to absorb weather-resistant finishes.
+It is commonly believed that softwood is better suited to indoor environments, but most softwood can be used outdoors so long as it's treated to resist moisture.
+Some notable examples of high-quality outdoor softwood trees are cedar, cypress, and redwood.

 Synthetic Materials